-- Kid Curators - The Kid Curators program uses Visual and Language Arts standards to introduce students to persuasive writing, while learning how to curate an exhibition.
-Students work in groups using images from the Museum’s permanent collection to craft their own art show, using a main idea and supporting ideas to develop a theme for their exhibition.
-This workshop is held in a classroom and lasts approximately thirty minutes for each class of twenty to thirty students.
+3rd-6th Grade: Kid Curators - The Kid Curators program uses Visual and Language Arts core standards to reinforce the "main idea," while learning how to curate an exhibition.
+Students work in groups using images from the Museum’s permanent collection to craft their own art show, using their own main idea and using images of art from the Museum's permanent collection as supporting ideas.
+This 3-6 grade program is held in a classroom and lasts approximately fifty minutes for each class of twenty to thirty students.